shtabnoy/imgly-take-home-assignment/README.md

 ### API calls

 The actual API calls to the endpoints are done with HTML `fetch`, and located in the `src/api` folder.

+## Styling

+Tailwind CSS is used for styling.
+The configuration is defined in the `tailwind.config.js` file and the styles are imported in `src/index.css`.